Singular-Brain/CCSPNet/README.md

 https://drive.google.com/drive/folders/1pcskugvKgo5sCuFzAJbiK6xNO1up12JO?usp=sharing

-Create a shortcut of the shared folder in your Drive, and run the corresponding cell in the notebook to load the data
+Create a shortcut of the shared folder in your Drive, and run the corresponding cell in the notebook to load the data.

 Mode parameter: 'SD' for **subject-dependent** and 'SI' for **subject-independent**